Welcome to Victorian Page-

 Conducted by Barbara Onslow

-I am developing the site so that it reflects the eclectic style of popular Victorian magazines, as well as drawing on their rich content.
+The site, originally designed for my students, especially the part-timers, and adults attending a one-off lecture, aims to reflect the eclectic style of popular Victorian magazines, as well as drawing on their rich content.
+I post, not the solid course material appropriate to internal university websites, but those "Tit-Bits" of information which make studying Victorian literature and culture such fun.
 I am not attempting to publish a new issue every month.
 Instead there will be additions and alterations to existing pages, new pages added and, occasionally others withdrawn, according to their seasonal topicality, and the current emphasis of my work.
-Some of this material will be held in the new Archive pages, which will also contain notes on any items that have been withdrawn from the site.
+Some of this material is held in the Archive pages, which also contains notes on any items that have been withdrawn from the site.
 There is some emphasis on Victorian women's magazines and the work of Victorian women journalists.

 In one respect I am unashamedly "un-Victorian" in sticking to sans-serif fonts which are easier on the eye on a screen.